adobe/reactor-developer-docs/_includes/extensions/extension-manifest.md

 * `exchangeUrl` (required for public extensions)

   The URL to your extension's listing on Adobe Exchange.
-It must match the pattern `https://www.adobeexchange.com/experiencecloud.details.######.html`.
+It must be a valid URL.

 * `viewBasePath` (required)